Craft.io allows you to set up two-way synchronization with Jira. The following instructions will take you step by step through the setup.

 Click Create.
 Your two-way Craft.io - Jira integration is now enabled, and items will automatically sync via webhook from Jira to Craft.io.

-To verify your webhook configuration, try to update a story in Jira and check the corresponding story in Craft.
+To verify your webhook configuration, try to update an item in Jira and check the corresponding item in Craft.
 You can also check for webhook connection indication here:

-Sometimes you may want to update or send a single story to Jira.
-This can be a new story that you created or one that you updated.
-You can do this from the Jira section in the story’s right panel:
+Sometimes you may want to push a single Item into Jira.
+This can be a new Item that you created or one that you recently updated.
+You can do this from the Jira section in the Craft.io item's right panel:

-- Click Sync Item to sync story to Jira.
+- Click Sync Item to sync the item to Jira.

 - Click the Jira issue ID to open the corresponding issue in Jira.